MasaoFujii/pg_cheat_funcs/README.md

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+This function is available only in PostgreSQL 15 or earlier, as the vacuum_defer_cleanup_age that it depends on was removed in 16.

 ### void pg_checkpoint(fast bool, wait bool, force bool)
 Perform a checkpoint.
 If fast is true (default), a checkpoint will finish as soon as possible.